ezpublishlegacy/vagrant-ezp5-puppet-mysql/README.md

 - Run `$ vagrant up` from the terminal
 - Wait (the first time will take a few minutes, as the base box is downloaded, and required packages are installed for the first time), get some coffee.
 - Done! `$ vagrant ssh` to SSH into your newly created machine.
 The MOTD contains details on the database, hostnames, etc.
-- By default Xdebug is enable, if you want to disable it, go to line 55 of Vagrantfile comment it and uncomment line 58.
+- By default Xdebug is enabled, if you want to disable it, go to line 64 and change from "dev" to "prod".
 Don't forget to run `$ vagrant up` after

 ## Access your site